guand/seng371-project1/README.md

 - [Backbone](https://github.com/jashkenas/backbone)

 ### Project milestones
+#### Milestone 1 - January 27
+- Create project question
+- pick repositories
+- figure out the methodology for testing question

+#### Milestone 2 - February 03
+- Create a hypothesis for the project based on the project question
+- Collect Data from the repositories chosen

+#### Milestone 3 - February 17
+- Using the collected data from the repositories, do an analysis on the data
+- Give an assertion based on the data

+#### Milestone 4 - February 23
-- By February 23, we will have a thorough analysis of these three repos showing Gource videos and statistics for answering the project question.
+- will have a thorough analysis of these three repos showing Gource videos and statistics for answering the project question.